 Conducting your own memorial service after a direct cremation

 Once you have the cremated remains returned, the family can hold a memorial service at a place and a time that suits family and friends.
-This means that there is no immediate need to make plans for a funeral service at the time of passing.
-It is also another significant way that money can be saved on the funeral expenses, by conducting a memorial service on your own terms.
+This means there is no immediate need to make plans for a funeral service at the time of passing.
+Another significant way to save money on funeral expenses is by conducting a memorial service on your own terms.

 What can I do with the cremated remains?

-You can inter cremated remains into a grave plot or niche at a cemetery, keep a cremation urn at home, or scatter the remains in a place of your choosing.
-Today there are many options for how we can memorialize a lost loved one and there is now a range of cremation artifacts that can be created to help us immortalize the memory of a loved one, from birdbaths made with concrete infused with cremation ashes to memorial diamonds!
-Other folks are choosing to scatter ashes in a memorable place for a loved one’s last resting place.
+You can inter cremated remains into a grave plot or niche at a cemetery, keep a cremation urn at home, or scatter the remains in your chosen place.
+Today there are many options for how we can memorialize a lost loved one, and there is now a range of cremation artifacts that can be created to help us immortalize the memory of a loved one, from birdbaths made with concrete infused with cremation ashes to memorial diamonds!
+Other folks choose to scatter ashes in a memorable place for a loved one’s last resting place.
 Read this section on Ash Scattering for more ideas.